 completed his PhD study in Urban Design at the University of Tasmania.
 Research on urban rail trails – loose space, community activism, and public space in post-industrial sites.

 Henry SANOFF ✉

 Professor Emeritus, College of Design, North Carolina State University is known for his books—Democratic Design, Community Participation in Design and Planning, Visual Research Methods in Design, School Building Assessment Methods, and Schools Designed with Community Participation.
-He is the former USA editor of the Journal of Design Studies, and the principal founder of the Environmental Design Research Association (EDRA).
+He is the former USA editor of the Journal of Design Studies and the principal founder of the Environmental Design Research Association (EDRA).
 He has been a visiting lecturer at more than 85 institutions in the USA and abroad.
 Website

 Joo-Young SIM ✉

-is PhD Candidate/Researcher of Urban Landscape Planning and Design Lab, Department of Landscape Architecture, Graduate School of Environmental Studies, Seoul National University, with a master in landscape architecture and bachelor of science in architecture.
+is PhD Candidate/Researcher of Urban Landscape Planning and Design Lab, Department of Landscape Architecture, Graduate School of Environmental Studies, Seoul National University, with a master’s in landscape architecture and a bachelor of science in architecture.
 Research focuses on sustainable planning and management of public open space and park, community-based regional planning, and governance and civic network for urban regeneration

 Kin Wai Michael SIU ✉

 is Chair Professor of Public Design and Leader of Public Design Lab.
 He has been a Fulbright Scholar at MIT, ASIA Fellow at NUS, and visiting scholar at UC Berkeley and the University of Cambridge.
 His research interests are in public design, user reception, participatory design, inclusive design.
 Website